TomWilliamsBrown/Lunar-Bead-NanoSIMS/README.md

 The files needed to intitially process data colleted by the NanoSIMS are in the folder initial processing.

-NanoSIMS_Import_Control.m calls the function NanoSIMSImportfunction.m.
-Together they create excel files for each analysis with counts and standard errors for each cycle, and create plots of counts against cycle number.

-ElementElementPlot_control.m and ElementElementPlotterFunction.m create plots of an element on the x-axis against another element on the y-axis for each individual analysis.
-WholeBeadElementElement.m does the same but combines all analyses on one bead into one.
-The aim is to eventually combine these into one, more versatile script, if I have spare time.

-labelpoints.m and errorplotterfunction.m are used in plotting figures.

-Testline
+The files in Import-and-Cycle-Plotting are used to present the data in a readable format, and save it into excel.
+They also create plots of element counts on the y-axis against cycle number on the x-axis.